rounakdatta/rounakdatta.github.io/src/content/posts/20240419122151-alexander_nixinton.md

 _The article is neither about Alexander Hamilton, nor about Alexander Nix.
 Any correlation to their greatness or sophistications are purely coincidental._

 As a long-time lurker on Nix-related blogposts on HN, I decided to give it a roller-coaster try last year by installing NixOS on my personal laptop.
-Well, one can install Nix on an existing Linux/MacOS operating system as an application layer, however that path can be deceptive to shortcuts.
+Well, while one can install Nix on an existing Linux/MacOS operating system as an application layer, however that path can be deceptive to shortcuts.
 I wanted to be true to the declarative and immutability properties of Nix, and therefore chose the hard way.

 ## The first leap into the valley of despair {#the-first-leap-into-the-valley-of-despair}